 Annual women in business tracker finds little change at the top of the corporate ladder

-24%: that is the proportion of women holding the most senior roles in businesses across the globe.
+24%: that is the proportion of the most senior roles in businesses across the globe held by women.

 We have been tracking this figure over the past decade and are sorry to report there has been no significant movement.
 In fact, the figure is unchanged from 2013, and the same as 2009 and 2007, suggesting that women’s ascent up the corporate ladder has returned to its ‘natural level’ following the financial crisis, during which women were disproportionately hit.